RaymondMouthaan/node-exporter-docker/README.md

 This project builds a docker image and adds qemu-arm-static and uses manifest-tool to push manifest list to docker hub.

+Adds the capability of obtain the host hostname and expose it as a value in the container.

 ## Architectures
 Currently supported architectures:
 - **linux-arm32v6**